wolph/python-progressbar/README.rst

 ******************************************************************************

-There are many ways to use Python Progressbar, you can see a few basic examples here but there are many more in the :doc:`examples` file.
+There are many ways to use Python Progressbar, you can see a few basic examples here but there are many more in the examples file.

 Wrapping an iterable
 ==============================================================================